Writing a book is a different ritual for everyone.

 And this is what my mornings often look like.
 Nothing fancy.
 Nothing miraculous.
 Nothing groundbreaking.
 Just me and the early morning hours.

-There’s often this misconception that people who practice the arts were simply born with more creative tendencies.
+There’s often this misconception that people who practice the arts or who are writing a book were simply born with more creative tendencies.
 And while it’s possible that some are more naturally gifted than others in various disciplines, the majority of artists became artists by simply making the choice to become them.
 By practicing.
 By learning—like any other skill—and committing to it.

 Having said all of that, the single biggest question that I get asked over and over and over again is this . . .